yanchaoluo/STAT545-hw-Luo-Yanchao/hw3/hw3_Luo_yanchao.md

 We could find the highst gdpPercap for each continent.
 However the lowest gdpPercap is hard to find in the graph above.

-I want to get one graph for each continent
+I want to get graph for each continent

 ``` r
 ggplot(gapminder, aes(year, gdpPercap)) +